ramSeraph/josm-webp-plugin/how_to_build.md

 * Open [https://josm.openstreetmap.de/wiki/PluginsSource]
-* Edit the page and update the link to the `contourmerge.jar`
+* Edit the page and update the link to the `WebpPlugin.jar`